CarlosCommits/SimpleDocs/README.md

 # SimpleDocs

 A powerful documentation search engine that helps you find relevant information across documentation sites.
-Built with FastAPI and Node.js, it leverages trafilatura for superior content extraction and pgvector for semantic search.
+Built with Python and the Model Context Protocol (MCP), it leverages trafilatura for superior content extraction and pgvector for semantic search.

 ## Architecture

-The system consists of two main components:
+The system consists of a single MCP server that directly integrates:

-1. FastAPI Backend Server
-   - Handles content crawling and extraction
+- Content crawling and extraction
+- Vector embeddings generation
-   - Manages vector embeddings and search
+- Semantic search functionality
-   - Must be running for tools to work

-2. MCP Server
-   - Provides Cline integration
+- Supabase storage integration
-   - Handles tool requests
-   - Forwards requests to FastAPI

 ## Prerequisites

 - Python 3.8+
-- Node.js 16+
 - PostgreSQL with pgvector extension
 - Supabase project (for vector storage)